-The Company considers all highly-liquid investments purchased with an original or remaining maturity at the time of purchase of three months or less to be cash equivalents.
-At September 30, 2022, the Company had restricted cash of \$0.2 million on deposit with a bank which serves as collateral on employee issued credit cards.
-The Company had no restricted cash at September 30, 2021.
-At September 30, 2022, cash and cash equivalents included \$2.6 million held by the Company's foreign subsidiaries and branch offices, including \$1.8 million held by its subsidiary in the Russian Federation.
-In response to sanctions imposed by the U.S. and others on Russia, the Russian government has imposed restrictions on companies' abilities to repatriate or otherwise remit cash from their Russian-based operations to locations outside of Russia.
+The Company considers all highly liquid investments purchased with an original or remaining maturity at the time of purchase of three months or less to be cash equivalents.
+At September 30, 2023 and 2022, the Company had restricted cash of \$0.2 million on deposit with a bank, which serves as collateral on employee issued credit cards.
+At September 30, 2023, cash and cash equivalents included \$3.8 million held by the Company's foreign subsidiaries and branch offices, including \$2.5 million held by its subsidiary in the Russian Federation.
+In response to sanctions imposed by the United States and others on Russia, the Russian government has imposed restrictions on companies' abilities to repatriate or otherwise remit cash from their Russian-based operations to locations outside of Russia.
 As a result, this cash can be used in our Russian operations, but the Company may be unable to transfer it out of Russia without incurring substantial costs, if at all.
 In addition, if the Company were to repatriate the cash held by its Russian subsidiary, it would be required to accrue and pay taxes on any amount repatriated.
+During fiscal year 2023, in light of recent volatility in the financial markets, the Company entered into an IntraFi Cash Service ("ICS") Deposit Placement Agreement with IntraFi Network LLC through its primary bank, Woodforest National Bank.
+The ICS program offers access to unlimited Federal Deposit Insurance Corporation ("FDIC') insurance on the Company's domestically held cash in excess of \$5.0 million, thereby mitigating its risk of falling outside of FDIC coverage limits.